Kjub/UI-Element-Highlighter-Tool/README.md

 # UI Element Highlighter Tool

-The **UI Element Highlighter Tool** is a powerful Unity Editor extension designed to improve the workflow for developers and designers working with Unity's UI system.
+The **UI Element Highlighter Tool** is an Unity Editor extension designed to improve the workflow for developers and designers working with Unity's UI system.
 This tool offers an intuitive interface within the Unity Editor, allowing users to easily navigate, identify, and interact with `RectTransform` components in the Scene View.

 ![UIElementHighlighterShowVideo](https://github.com/Kjub/UI-Element-Highlighter-Tool/assets/7487311/df0ca984-105d-48df-852b-fe5698e6caee)